-In order to further encourage the retention of Mr. Beaumont, CEO of our Lilly Pulitzer Group, who served as Chairman and Chief Executive Officer of Sugartown Worldwide, Inc. since co-founding the company in 1993 through our acquisition of Sugartown in December 2010, our compensation committee approved two special cash long-term incentive opportunities for him during fiscal 2014.
+In order to encourage the retention of Mr. Beaumont, the now retired CEO of our Lilly Pulitzer Group, and ensure an orderly transition, our compensation committee approved two special cash long-term incentive opportunities for him during fiscal 2014.

 Specifically, the compensation committee approved a cash long-term incentive compensation award based on Lilly Pulitzer's cumulative PBT performance over a seven-quarter performance period from the second quarter of fiscal 2014 through the fourth quarter of fiscal 2015.
-At the end of the performance period, Mr. Beaumont would be entitled to a one-time payout of \$1 million at target PBT performance over the performance period (with a prorated award between threshold and target performance and an increased award for exceeding target performance), with a target PBT goal which we consider to be robust.
-In addition, our compensation committee approved a special succession preparation award that would be payable in April 2016 upon the implementation of a succession planning and transition program for Lilly Pulitzer pursuant to certain parameters established by the compensation committee.
-If the compensation committee, taking into consideration the feedback and evaluation of our Chief Executive Officer, determines that Mr. Beaumont has successfully implemented the program and satisfied the requisite parameters under the program, Mr. Beaumont would be entitled to a one-time payout of \$750,000.
+At the end of the performance period, the plan provided that Mr. Beaumont would be entitled to a one-time payout of up to \$3 million at maximum PBT performance over the performance period, with a target payout of \$1 million and a target PBT goal which we considered to be robust.
+Based on the actual performance of our Lilly Pulitzer Group over the applicable performance period, the maximum \$3 million payout was paid to Mr. Beaumont in April 2016.
+In addition, our compensation committee approved a special succession planning bonus with a one-time payout of \$750,000, which was also paid to Mr. Beaumont in April 2016 based on the successful implementation of an approved succession and transition plan.

-In order to receive any of the payouts described above, Mr. Beaumont must remain actively employed by us through April 1, 2016.
-Our compensation committee believed these award opportunities were appropriate as an effective retention incentive that took into consideration the conclusion of Mr. Beaumont's employment and earnout agreements during fiscal 2014 (both of which were entered into in connection with our 2010 acquisition of Sugartown) and in order to ensure a smooth transition with any future management succession.
+Our compensation committee believed these award opportunities were appropriate as an effective retention incentive that took into consideration the conclusion of Mr. Beaumont's employment and earnout agreements during fiscal 2014 (both of which were entered into in connection with our 2010 acquisition of the Lilly Pulitzer Group operations) and in order to ensure a smooth transition with any future management succession.